Speakers

 Target group: High school classes and school community

-Do you have sounds?
+Do you have any sounds?

 Duration: 70 – 90 minutes – depending on the audience